Kanji Vada

 Kanji Vada is a traditional Rajasthani dish where lentil fritters are added to fermented mustard water.
-It is a must-make dish for the Holi festival (vegan).
+It is a must-make dish for the Holi festival.
+Learn to make it using my easy recipe (vegan).

 About Kanji Vada